 The New Karolinska Solna project will be completed on time

 The New Karolinska Solna project is not delayed by two years.
-The completion dates for the NKS project, which was agreed in June 2010, between Swedish Hospital Partners (SHP) and Stockholm County Council (), remains unchanged.
+The completion dates for the NKS project, which was agreed in June 2010, between Swedish Hospital Partners (SHP) and Region Stockholm, former Stockholm County Council, remains unchanged.
 All seven phases have been handed over on schedule, and the final building was handed over in December 2017, three months ahead of the planned handover date.